Hampden, Baltimore: Background

 Hampden first came into being in 1802 as a cluster of houses built for workers who manned the newly erected flour and cotton mills along the Jones Falls Stream Valley.
 The creation of such mills helped spur the growth of the port of Baltimore, which exported the grains milled in Hampden.
 In 1810, the first cotton mill was opened on the Jones Falls by Washington Manufacturing Company in what is now Mount Washington.
 The most important mills and factories in the area included the Mt.
 Vernon Mills (later the Mt.
 Vernon-Woodberry Mills), the Hooper Mills, and the Poole & Hunt Foundry.
 Many residents were employed at the nearby mills and lived in neighborhood rowhouses.
 The mills were built along the Jones Falls waterway, much of which is now underneath Interstate 83, running ultimately to downtown Baltimore and the Inner Harbor.
 Churches, community centers, marketplaces, and shops were built to support the community.
-The majority of commerce conducted in Hampden at that time was done on 36th Street, also known as "the Avenue."
+In 1899, industrialist Robert Poole built branch No. 7 of the Enoch Pratt Library and gave the library to the city of Baltimore.
 Hampden was annexed by the city of Baltimore in 1889.

 Hampden's economic power grew throughout the 19th century fueled by the cotton mills.
 At the turn of the 20th century, the workers of Hampden-Woodberry made up one of the largest workforces in the nation.
 During the first decade of the century, several labor strikes resulted in improved wages and working conditions in Baltimore.
 During World War I, the demand for cotton duck kept the mills operating at full capacity.
 In the 1920s, more labor strikes occurred, this time focused on pay increases and better working hours.
 The strikes turned out to be unsuccessful and mill owners began to move operations to the rural South—in search of lower labor costs.
 The mills in Hampden-Woodberry were able to weather this setback and production at the mills increased to fuel the war effort during World War II.
 Unfortunately, the 1960s and 1970s saw the demise of the mills as demand for their products dried up.